muxinc/media-chrome/docs/src/pages/docs/en/prevent-layout-shift.md

 layout: ../../../layouts/MainLayout.astro
 ---

 Cumulative Layout Shift is when content on your page shifts.
+The site visitor could lose track of what they are looking at or reading as the page loads.
 It's a sub-optimal user experience and it negatively impacts performance measurements like [Lighthouse](https://web.dev/performance-scoring/).
 Learn more about [CLS](https://web.dev/cls/).

-Video players are notorious for causing CLS.
+Video players are notorious for causing CLS because the dimensions/metadata of the media file are unknown until sufficient data is loaded.
 Use this guide to make sure your Media Chrome player is not causing CLS in your web application.

 ## Set aspect-ratio